High Polyphenol Olive Oil:

 It belongs to the class of organic compounds known as phenolic glycosides.
 The phenolic structure attaches to a glycosyl moiety.
 Ligstroside is found in olive fruit and in smaller amounts in other fruit.

-What are the Health Benefits of High Phenolic Olive Oil?
+What are the Health Benefits of Polyphenol Rich Olive Oil?

 We clarify that studies on olive oil polyphenols suggest potential health benefits in the context of a balanced lifestyle.
 High phenolic olive oil is not an elixir, but a healthy, natural food.

 - Oleocanthal acts as an anti-inflammatory agent and also has anti-oxidant properties.

 - High oleocanthal olive oil causes a rupture of cancerous cells.
 It releases enzymes that cause cell death, without harming healthy cells.

 - Also, oleocanthal enhances a potential neuroprotective mechanism against Alzheimer’s Disease.